thinkinglabs/thinkinglabs.github.io/_drafts/five-years-of-public-speaking.md

 [Douglas Squirrel](https://twitter.com/douglassquirrel) did a session on Agile War stories.
-One of the attendees mentioned the work I was doing at the agency he was part of.
+One of the attendees mentioned the work I was doing at the agency he was working at.
 At the time, I was helping a federal public agency adopting Continuous Delivery for 15 teams all working on one single monolith.
 The agency achieved Continuous Delivery in less than four months.